Klipper3d/klipper/docs/Installation.md

 occurring.

-Please note, that most print boards that use SD cards for flash will implement some kind of flash loop protection when the sd card is left in place.
-There are various implementations of this, such as Creality/Sovol who use a unique filename system where a hash of the last filename is stored and wont be taken again in succession.
-BTT and some other aftermarket manafacturers use the same filename, ie "firmware.bin" but flashing changes the extension to be .cur or .CUR It is important to find out which system the board is using to make sure issues are kept to a minimum.
+Please note, that most print boards that use SD cards for flash will implement some kind of flash loop protection for when the sd card is left in place.
+There are two common methods:

+Filename Change Required (e.g., Creality, Sovol):

+These boards require the firmware file to have a different name each time you flash (for example, firmware1.bin, firmware2.bin, etc.).
+If you reuse the same filename, the board may ignore it and not update.

+Automatic File Renaming (e.g., Bigtreetech):

+Other boards allow using the same filename, commonly firmware.bin, but after flashing, the board renames the file to firmware.cur.
+This helps indicate the firmware was successfully flashed and prevents it from flashing again on the next startup.

+Before flashing, make sure to check which behavior your board follows.

 For common micro-controllers using Atmega chips, for example the 2560, the code can be flashed with something